Skip to main content Exhibition: 02.05 through 03.16

 Reception: Thursday, 02.05 from 4pm-6pm

-Jane Ivory is a California-based photographer with BA and MFA degrees from UC Berkeley.
+Jane Ivory is a California-based photographer with BA and MA degrees from UC Berkeley.
 Her career includes work in museum education at the San Francisco Museum of Art and leadership as a gallerist and co-owner of the Ivory/Kimpton Gallery.
 She has exhibited widely, with recent and upcoming solo shows at the Monterey Museum of Art, Gualala Art Center, Sea Ranch Lodge, Nelson Duni Gallery, and Viewpoint Gallery, and her work is held in major public collections including Stanford University, UC Berkeley, and the Crocker Art Museum.